 Major events and items on this page:

 Welcome to Arizona’s Legislative District 14 Democratic Party!
-We represent about 50,000 registered Democrats in the Gilbert area.
+We represent about 50,000 registered Democrats in the Gilbert area, in the largest battleground county in the country.

 Maps (JPG): LD14, LD15, LD13 | Maps (PDF): All AZ Legislative Districts

-The D14 party is made up of passionate citizens who believe in life, liberty, and the pursuit of happiness for all, and that the government was instituted by the consent of the governed in order to secure these rights.
+The D14 party is made up of passionate citizens who believe in life, liberty, and the pursuit of happiness for all, and the government was instituted by the consent of the governed in order to secure these rights.
 We believe that Arizona is a great state, that the United States is a great country, and that they can both be even better.
 Nations, states, parties, and other institutions are owned and guided by those who participate, and we work to make ours great.
-See the hashtag at the bottom of this page.

 Site map of our website